sravani8007/starter-academic/content/home/experience.md

   location = "India"
   date_start = "2018-06-01"
   date_end = "2019-05-01"
-  description = """
- •	Developed a Supply Chain Dashboard using OAF, Java and Pl/Sql that provides visibility of Supply/Demand
+  description = """Developed a Supply Chain Dashboard using OAF, Java and Pl/Sql that provides visibility of Supply/Demand"""
-•	Designed and developed a Cross Model solution that validates the option combinations in a sales order without manual intervention which reduces the Quality costs by 30%
+  """Designed and developed a Cross Model solution that validates the option combinations in a sales order without manual intervention which reduces the Quality costs by 30%
 •	Designed and developed a spreadsheet interface which allows users to create/update Sales Orders

   """